MrCornau/HowToFindLeadUsersOnline-Fast/README.md

 1. Zero-Shot-Learning

-Zero shot learning, in a machine learning context, describes a model that is trained to fit a particular context without ever having seen an example.
-To test this type of model, you can use the open source library Transformers, which provides easy access to zero shot learning models.
-Here is an great [tutorial](https://www.kdnuggets.com/2021/04/zero-shot-learning.html) which explains the approach.
+Zero Shot Learning, in the context of machine learning, describes a model that is trained for a specific context without ever seeing an example.
+To test this type of model, you can use the open-source Transformers library, which provides easy access to zero-shot learning models.
+Here's a great [tutorial](https://www.kdnuggets.com/2021/04/zero-shot-learning.html) that explains the approach.

-First, we tested how well the model can recognize a topic.
-Based on the word "gardening" alone, this model classified the sentence: "I created a new tractor for my lawn" with a probability of 98% as belonging to this topic.
-This type of model could be used, for example, to replace the Subject Matcher or to improve it.
+First, we tested how well the model could recognize a topic.
+Using the word "gardening" alone, this model classified the sentence, "I bought a new tractor for my lawn" as belonging to that topic with a probability of 98%.
+This type of model could replace or improve the Subject Matcher, for example.

 ```
 sequence = "I created a new tractor for my lawn."